About

 About Adrian

 Hi, I’m Adrian Ildefonso.
-I’m a research engineer in the Radiation Effects and Optoelectronics Branch at the U.S. Naval Research Laboratory.
+I’m an Assistant Professor of Intelligent Systems Engineering at Indiana University Bloomington.
+Before joining IU, I was a research engineer in the Radiation Effects and Optoelectronics Branch at the U.S. Naval Research Laboratory.
 I’m originally from a small town in Puerto Rico called Arroyo.
 I completed my B.S. in computer engineering from the University of Puerto Rico at Mayagüez, in 2014.
 After graduating, I moved to Atlanta, GA to pursue my Ph.D.
 I completed my M.S. and Ph.D. degrees in electrical and computer engineering from the Georgia Institute of Technology, in 2017 and 2020.
 While at Georgia Tech, I worked as a research assistant in the Silicon-Germanium Devices and Circuits Team led by Dr. John D. Cressler.
+Throughout my academic and professional journey, I developed a passion for understanding how fundamental physics connects to the performance of microelectronics at the system level, an approach that now defines my research and mentorship philosophy.

 Research

-My research is focused on the effects of space radiation on electronic systems.
-The goal is to build more robust satellite communication systems.
-I study how electronic devices and systems fail under harsh radiation conditions and find ways to mitigate the damage.
-My work has taken me to radiation facilities all over the world and I’ve accumulated over 1,000 hours of radiation effects testing so far.
+In a nutshell, my research aims to understand the effects of space radiation on electronic systems to build more robust space systems (learn more).
+My work has taken me to radiation facilities all over the world.
 See a map of my travels below.
-I am also a part of the Boricua Planeteers!
 This is me in action!

 Here, I’m loading a sample at the Lawrence Berkeley National Laboratory